 This type of basement conversion can prove a worthwhile undertaking.
 ‘Remodeling a basement can turn an under-utilized space into more liveable space for you and your family,’ Bailey says.
 ‘The basement could be used as a gym, office, playroom, entertainment area, guest suite or even an ADU (accessory dwelling unit) you can rent out for additional income.
 Remodeling a basement can have a great return on investment while also adding liveable space while you’re still in your home.’

 Basement stair ideas also need factoring into your final tally – and these will vary widely, depending on the materials used and whether they are made-to-order or off-the-shelf.
+And if you are thinking of renting out your basement, you will definitely want to consider basement kitchen ideas.

 How much does it cost to covert a crawl space into a basement?